heysushil/HTML-Practice/README.md

 # HTML-Practice

+## Hey if you want to complete your project and need help to complete it.
+Contact at given email id.
-## Contact For College Project / Reporting / Document / Project Training @ heykyakaru@gmail.com
+## Contact For College Project / Project Report / Documentation / Project Training @ heykyakaru@gmail.com

 ## YouTube Videos and related Playlist Details which helps to better understand the code on heyKyaKaru channel